Automattic/jetpack/readme.md

 ## Team

 Jetpack is developed and maintained by various teams at Automattic.
-The Jetpack Crew responsible for coordinating everything is comprised of @brbrr, @dereksmart, @chaosexanima, @jeherve, @kbrownkd, @kraftbj, @mdawaffe, and @zinigor.
+The Jetpack Crew responsible for coordinating everything is comprised of @brbrr, @dereksmart, @chaosexanima, @jeherve, @kbrown9, @kraftbj, @mdawaffe, and @zinigor.

 Contributions have been and continue to be made by dozens of other Automatticians, like: